Ipesley History, Family Crest & Coats of Arms

 Early History of the Ipesley family

-Another 115 words (8 lines of text) are included under the topic Early Ipesley History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ipesley research.
+Another 58 words (4 lines of text) covering the years 1748, 1748 and 1825 are included under the topic Early Ipesley History in all our PDF Extended History products and printed products wherever possible.

 Ipesley Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Ipesley have been found, including Hippisley, Hippesley, Hippsley, Hipsey, Hipsley and others.

 Early Notables of the Ipesley family (pre 1700)